circleci/circleci-docs/jekyll/_cci2/executor-types.md

 ### Caching Docker images
 {: #caching-docker-images }

-This section discusses caching in the Docker executor relating to the "Spin Up Environment" step for the main container in the job.
-It does not apply to [Docker layer caching]({{site.baseurl}}/2.0/docker-layer-caching), which is a feature of the Remote Docker environment.
+This section discusses caching the Docker images used to spin up a Docker execution environment.
+It does not apply to [Docker layer caching]({{site.baseurl}}/2.0/docker-layer-caching), which is a feature used to speed up building new Docker images in your projects.
+{: class="alert alert-info" }

-The time it takes to spin up a docker container to run a job can vary based on several different factors, such as the size of the image and if some, or all, of the layers are already cached on the underlying Docker host machine.
+The time it takes to spin up a Docker container to run a job can vary based on several different factors, such as the size of the image and if some, or all, of the layers are already cached on the underlying Docker host machine.

 If you are using a more popular image, such as CircleCI convenience images, then cache hits are more likely for a larger number of layers.
 Most of the popular CircleCI images use the same base image.
 The majority of the base layers are the same between images, so you have a greater chance of having a cache hit.